awslabs/aws-crt-builder/README.md

         "some command or action to run"
     ],
     // Steps to run when testing is requested.
-If not specified, CTest will be run on the project's binaries directory "test_steps": [
+If not specified, CTest will be run on the project's binaries directory
+    // If you want to invoke the default test path as one of your steps, use "test" as that step's command "test_steps": [
         "some command or action to run"
     ],